 Staying in contact can be difficult.
-Which ways do you prefer, from using social media, phoning or sending a letter?
+Which ways do you prefer, from using social media, phoning to sending a letter?

-Think about the ways your contact reaches out to you.
+Think about the ways your contacts reach out to you.
 Are they the same?

-- Draw a circle, write 'Me' in the middle and draw lines to circles labeled 'Friends', 'Clubs and member organisations', 'Relatives', 'Neighbours', 'Workplaces', 'Organisations I use the services of'.
+- Draw a circle, write 'Me' in the middle and draw lines to circles labelled 'Friends', 'Clubs and member organisations', 'Relatives', 'Neighbours', 'Workplaces', 'Organisations I use'.